buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProcessExtension/Entities/IfcTask.md

 ### Classification Association

-An IfcTask may be assigned a Work Breakdown Structure (WBS) code.
-A WBS code is dealt with as a classification of task and is associated to a task occurrence using the IfcRelAssociatesClassification relationship class.
-As well as being to designate the code, the classification structure also enables the source of the work breakdown structure classification to be identified.
+An IfcTask may be assigned a Work Breakdown Structure (WBS) code from of a published external structure or company standard.
+As well as being used to designate the code, the classification structure also enables the source of the work breakdown structure classification to be identified.

 ### Constraint Association